Skip to content

 Administration Building

-Construction of the new Administration Building is underway.
-The existing Administration Building is located on the original deteriorated cargo terminal platform and will be demolished during cargo terminal construction.
-The new Administration Building is being constructed onshore and is anticipated to be completed in early 2024.
-Timely relocation of Port administration functions to the new building will make way for construction of the new cargo terminals.
+Construction of the new Administration Building began in 2022 and was completed in 2024.
+The original Administration Building ,located on the original deteriorated cargo terminal platform, will be demolished during cargo terminal construction.
+The new Administration Building has been constructed onshore and Port staff moved in on May 2024.
+The timely relocation of Port administration functions to the new building has made way for construction of the new cargo terminals.

 Concrete work begins.